Sunday March 31st, 2024 – [Online] AI Art

 This will be an online Zoom meeting.
 Please RSVP on our Meetup for this event to get access to the Zoom link.
 See our online meeting instructions at: https://torontooasis.org/online-meeting-instructions

 Our program will run from 11 am to 12:30 pm.
-You can join in to the meeting starting at 10:45 am for our open social.
-After 12:30 pm, we will also have an extended discussion for half an hour.
-Volunteers please join by 10:30 am.
+You can join the meeting starting at 10:30 am for our open social.
+After 12:30 pm, we will also have an extended discussion for half an hour, until 1:00 pm.

 We will also be having live music this Sunday!
 Our featured musician will be Kathryn Merriam.
 Described by audiences as ‘other-worldly’ and ‘transcendent’, Kathryn Merriam’s songs interweave melismatic melodies with soaring lyricism, evoking flavours of Joni Mitchell and Kate Bush.
 Accompanying herself on the guitar and harp, Kathryn explores the intersections between folk song tradition and mystical music – making subtle observations of the human experience, and musing on reality, perception, meaning, healing, and purpose.
 You can check out her music here: https://soundcloud.com/kathryn-merriam

-Please RSVP on meetup to get access to the Zoom link: https://www.meetup.com/toronto-oasis/events/khbwzsyfcdbzb/
+Please RSVP on Meetup to get access to the Zoom link:

 Looking forward to seeing familiar faces and perhaps some new ones!